 This is very common tibial tuberosity apophysitis and typically affects 10 to 14 year olds.
 It is an overuse syndrome caused by excessive physical exertion before skeletal maturity is reached.

-The history and examination are classical with gradual onset of localized pain at the tibial tubercle.
+The history and examination are classical with gradual onset of localised pain at the tibial tubercle.
 The pain is exacerbated by distance running, jumping, squatting, stair climbing and stretching the quadriceps.
 The patient presents with a painful tender swelling of the tibial tubercle which looks prominent and is tender to palpation.

 The Quadriceps and hamstrings are invariably tight and there may also be patellofemoral malalignment and anterior knee pain.